 A. The University assigns registration appointment times for undergraduate students between Monday, April 4 and Tuesday, April 18.
 The times are determined by the credits completed, and then are randomly assigned.
 (You can read more about how registration times are assigned here.)
 You can view your assigned time on Wolverine Access starting March 23.

 Q. Do I need to use backpack before registration opens?

-.
+A. Maybe.
+You do not need to backpack the courses you were awarded through course bidding.
+If you were not awarded a class you wish to take or if you are interested in registering for classes not available in bidding (e.g., LSA classes) then you will want to backpack those classes using Wolverine Access beginning March 23.
 Be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
-If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open section at that time.
+If a class in your backpack is full when your registration time opens, you may waitlist yourself, and/or select an alternate open section at that time.

-Q. Do I have to register exactly at my appointment time, and when does my registration close?
+Q. Do I have to register exactly at my appointment time?
+When does my registration close?